jakubsvec001/ocaml.org/data/tutorials/language/3ds_03_sets.md

 `Set` provides the functor `Set.Make`.
 You must start by passing `Set.Make` a module.
 It specifies the element type for your set.
 In return, you get another module with those elements' set operations.

 **Disclaimer:** The examples in this tutorial require OCaml 5.1.
-If you're running a previous version of OCaml , you can either use `elements` instead of `to_list`, which is a new function in OCaml 5.1, or upgrade OCaml by running `opam update`, then `opam upgrade ocaml`.
+If you're running a previous version of OCaml, you can either use `elements` instead of `to_list`, which is a new function in OCaml 5.1, or upgrade OCaml by running `opam update`, then `opam upgrade ocaml`.
 Check your current version with `ocaml --version`.

 If you need to work with string sets, you must invoke `Set.Make(String)`.
 That returns a new module.